Our mission is to create methods to fit the science and not make science fit the methods.

 News

 New paper!
-Fusion of low-level voice descriptors for dementia, published in the Journal of Alzheimer's Disease.
+Network efficiency of tau propagation, published in the Journal of Alzheimer's Disease.

 New paper!
-Large language models in neurology, published in Neurology.
+AI as a copilot in neurology, published in Aging and Disease.

 ... see all News